-Our Nominating and Corporate Governance Committee is comprised of Mark J. Nelson (Chair), Matthew Nordby, and Edward C. Forst.
+Our Nominating and Corporate Governance Committee is comprised of Mark J. Nelson (Chair), Edward C. Forst, and Matthew Nordby.
 The composition of the Nominating and Corporate Governance Committee meets the requirements for independence under SEC rules and NYSE listing standards.

-Our Nominating and Corporate Governance Committee is responsible for, among other things:
+Our Nominating and Corporate Governance Committee is responsible for, among other things, the following:

-- identifying, evaluating, and making recommendations to the Board regarding nominees for election to the Board and its committees - developing and making recommendations to the Board regarding our corporate governance guidelines - overseeing our corporate governance practices - reviewing our code of business conduct and ethics and approve any amendments or waivers - overseeing the evaluation and the performance of the Board and individual directors - contributing to succession planning
+- identifying, evaluating, and making recommendations to the Board regarding nominees for election to the Board and its committees - developing and making recommendations to the Board regarding our Corporate Governance Guidelines - overseeing our corporate governance practices - reviewing our Code of Business Conduct and Ethics and approve any amendments or waivers - overseeing the evaluation and the performance of the Board and individual directors

-Our Nominating and Corporate Governance Committee operates under a written charter, which satisfies NYSE listing standards, and which is available on the investors section of our website at localbounti.com.
-Our Nominating and Corporate Governance Committee did not hold any meetings in 2021.
+Our Nominating and Corporate Governance Committee operates under a written charter, which satisfies NYSE listing standards, and which is available on our website at localbounti.com under the heading "Investor Relations - Governance - Governance Documents."
+Our Nominating and Corporate Governance Committee held two meetings in 2022.

 Our Nominating and Corporate Governance Committee is responsible for reviewing with the Board, on an annual basis, the appropriate characteristics, skills, and experience required for the Board as a whole and its individual members.
-In evaluating the suitability of individual candidates (both new candidates and current members), the Nominating and Corporate Governance Committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) the candidates, may take into account many factors, including diversity of personal and professional background, perspective, and experience; experience relevant to our industry and with relevant social policy concerns; experience as a Board member or executive officer of another public company; relevant academic expertise or other proficiency in an area of our operations; practical and mature business judgment; and any other relevant qualifications, attributes, or skills.
+In evaluating the suitability of individual candidates (both new candidates and current members), the Nominating and Corporate Governance Committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) the candidates, may take into account many factors, including diversity of personal and professional background, perspective, and experience; personal and professional integrity, ethics, and values; experience in corporate management, operations, or finance; experience relevant to our industry and with relevant social policy concerns; experience as a Board member or executive officer of another public company; relevant academic expertise or other proficiency in an area of our operations; practical and mature business judgment; and any other relevant qualifications, attributes, or skills.
+Currently, our Board evaluates each individual in the context of the Board as a whole with the objective of assembling a group that can best maximize the success of the business and represent stockholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
+For example, the Nominating and Corporate Governance Committee conducted a Board evaluation in late 2022 regarding a number of topics, including collecting feedback on the Board's optimal size and membership, which ultimately supported a director search that culminated in the appointment of a new independent director in 2023.